-Randy Dedini, who has twice been named Big Sky Coach of the Year, enters his 10th season as head coach of the Sacramento State women’s soccer team in 2016.
+Randy Dedini, who has thrice been named Big Sky Coach of the Year, completed his 10th season as head coach of the Sacramento State women’s soccer team in 2016.
 Dedini, who took over the squad in 2007, has guided the Hornets to unprecedented success, including two NCAA Tournament appearances and two conference titles, both firsts in school history.
 He is the winningest coach in program history in terms of total wins and winning percentage.